-If you're worried that gambling might be causing harm to you or your loved ones, there are many ways to get help:
+If you're worried that gambling might be affecting you or your loved ones, there are many ways to get help:

 - counselling